Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Limitations and Future Directions

+While the model demonstrates promising results, there are several areas where further improvements can be made.

-Despite promising results, this model can still be improved on several fronts.
-Most critically, the articulated motion is learned on top of a fixed bone topology, which is defined with strong heuristics, \eg the number of legs, and may not generalize across distant animal species.
-Automatically discovering the articulation structure jointly with the video training will be an interesting future direction.
+A significant limitation is that the articulated motions are learned on top of a fixed bone topology, which is pre-defined using strong heuristics, such as the number of legs.
+This approach may not effectively generalize across diverse animal species.
+A potential avenue for future research could involve the joint discovery of the articulation structure in conjunction with video training.

+Additionally, the current model does not distinguish between different legs due to the nature of the DINO features.
+This can result in a ``curious legs'' problem, where the model confuses left and right legs of an animal seen from the side.
+This can be observed in the reconstruction results and subsequently in the generated motion sequences, and is also a common issue even with the most powerful video generation models~\cite{videoworldsimulators2024}.
+Accurately capturing the leg ordering and precise motion is an intriguing challenge for future research in motion generation.